anuragtb/pdfcpu/core/grid.md

 <br>

-Rearrange pages of in.pdf into 2x2 grids and write result to out.pdf using the default orientation.<br>
+Rearrange pages of in.pdf into 2x2 grids and write result to out.pdf using the default orientation.
 The output page size is the result of a 2(hor)x2(vert) page grid using page size Legal in landscape mode:

 ```sh